 The SC Awards represent one of the most prestigious awards in the security industry.
 Every year SC Magazine recognizes the most outstanding performers in various categories of the industry.
 This year, Twistlock is nominated as a finalist in the “Best Emerging Technology” category.
 The award winners will be announced on March 1st in San Francisco.

 As a company that is barely one year old, Twistlock has grown tremendously in 2015.
 We went from a two-person founding team to a kick-ass team of 8 engineers.
 We brought on experienced business leaders.
 In the process of working with these customers, we gained experiences and expertise in container technologies.
-Recently we committed our authorization framework to the Docker open source code base, open sourced an extensible AuthZ plugin for all to use, and brought to market a free developer version of our product.
+Recently we committed our authorization framework to the Docker open source code base and open sourced an extensible AuthZ plugin for all to use.

 “I’m honored that the hard work of our entire team at Twistlock is being recognized.”
 CEO Ben Bernstein said, “At Twistlock, what drives us is customer reception and enthusiasm.
 Our customers consistently told us that our product addressed a big pain point for them, and that our technologies enabled their organizations to adopt containers to accelerate the pace of innovation.
 Our goal this year is to strengthen the breadth of our product and continue to invest in innovations that help solve the most pressing security challenges in the container ecosystem.”